royzhou-dev/options-pricing/README.md

 # Options Price Forecasting

 ## Description
-The purpose of the models in this project is to predict option prices.
+The purpose of the models in this project is to predict the prices of TSLA options.
+A total of 4 models were trained to predict call prices:
+1. Multilayer Perceptron
+2. Simple Recurrent Neural Network (SimpleRNN)
+3. Long Short-Term Memory (LSTM)
+4. Gated Recurrent Unit (GRU)

 ## Repository Structure
 The repository is organized as such: